|Student Union Policies

 The U of R chose to withdraw from the partnership and hold lectures on its own.
 The U of R regarded RDBID’s decision to cancel as censorship, and defended the right of professors and citizens to express unpopular views:

-(2) Membership ceases upon expulsion, require to discontinue, transfer, graduation, failure to pay the required Students’ Union membership fees, or engages in any activity which undermines the integrity of the Students’ Union as decided by a two-thirds majority quorum vote of the Board of Directors.
+URSU’s Constitution states that membership in the URSU can be revoked if a student “engages in any activity which undermines the integrity of the Students’ Union as decided by a two-thirds majority quorum vote of the Board of Directors.”

-Posters, which may be perceived as being discriminatory, offensive, or exploitative on the basis of gender, sexual orientation, age, race, class, religion, creed, ancestry, country of origin, ethnicity, or other grounds shall be deemed to be in violation of this policy, and therefore will not be permitted to be posted in or around URSU space.
+Ad Material which may be perceived as being discriminatory, offensive, denigrating, demeaning, or exploitative on the basis of gender identity, sexual orientation, age, race, class, religion, creed, ancestry, country of origin, ethnicity, or other grounds shall be deemed to be in violation of this policy and will not be permitted to be posted in or around URSU space(s), including URSU poster boards.
+Ad Material must also conform with the spirit of creating a positive space for students on campus.

-Section 3(7) of URSU’s Elections Bylaw is the governing document for URSU elections.
-The Bylaw gives significant discretion to the Chief Returning Officer (CRO) to censor literature and other campaign materials:
+Section 3(7) of URSU’s Election and Referendum Bylaw is the governing document for URSU elections.
+The Bylaw gives significant discretion to the Elections Committee to censor literature and other campaign materials: